elinscott-talks/cecam_excited_states_2024/slides.typ

 #show: slides

-== Outline
 Koopmans functionals: a correction to DFT tailored to improve spectral properties

 #pause

 - Theory
   - what physical conditions motivate these functionals?
-  - what key approximations underpins them? #pause
+  - what approximations do we make? #pause
 - Results
   - what sort of accuracy can these functionals achieve? #pause
 - Extensions
   - where can we employ machine learning to speed up these calculations?
-  - what do we need to do to go beyond charged excitations?
+  - what do we need to do to go beyond single-particle excitations?
-  - how can we make these calculations accessible? #pause
+  - what have we done to make these functionals accessible? #pause
 - Open questions
   - what don't we understand? #pause

 = Theory

-== Total energy differences vs. eigenvalues
+#matrix-slide(title: "Spectral properties")[
+  #image("figures/arpes.png", height: 100%)
+][
+  #image("figures/puppin.png", height: 100%)
+]

+== ... with a functional theory?

 We all know that DFT underestimates the band gap.
-But why?
+But why? #pause

 The exact Green's function has poles that correspond to total energy differences

 $
   ε_i = cases(E(N) - E_i (N-1) & "if" i in "occ", E_i (N+1) - E(N) & "if" i in "emp")
-$
+$ #pause

 but DFT does #emph[not]

-#focus-slide()[Core idea: impose this condition to DFT to improve its description of spectral properties]
+#focus-slide()[Core idea: impose this equivalence to DFT and thereby improve its description of spectral properties]

 #matrix-slide()[
   Formally, every orbital $i$ should have an eigenenergy